machine-programming/assignment-1/readme.md

 > 💡 Hints & Tips
 > - Use the provided `compute_signature()` method (already implemented) to evaluate programs and produce signatures.
 These signatures will be your deduplication keys.
 > - Keep track of which signatures you’ve already seen using `Set` or `Dict`.
-> Be careful: different programs may map to the *same* signature—yield only the first and discard the rest.
 > - **Important**: use `yield` instead of returning a list.
 This way, the synthesizer can stop early if it finds a successful program before exhausting the search space.
-> - The `cache` is your friend: store previously computed outputs there to save time when the same program shows up again.

 ### 🔨 Part 1(c).
 Bottom-up Synthesizing Shapes